watson-developer-cloud/watson-vision-coreml-code-pattern/_arduino/7_create-a-new-model.md

 ![](https://cdn-images-1.medium.com/max/6208/1*p1Q5JyTMQvUSa78Z1gtYhg.png)

 Training time can vary depending on the amount of training data.
 A good rule of thumb is a few seconds per image.
 Since we have around 200 images, we can expect the model to take about 5–10 minutes to train.

+Repeat the above steps for the second model for Arduino faults.

 In the meantime we can start preparing the iOS app.